shephertz/App42_WINDOWS_SDK/Windows_RT(8.1)_SDK/README.md

 1).
 [Download] (https://github.com/shephertz/App42_WINDOWS_SDK/archive/master.zip) Window SDK

 2).
 Unzip downloaded Zip file.
-Unzip folder contains version folder of dll and sample folder.
+Unzip folder contains two seperate folders for Windows-Phone and Windows-RT(8.1), and each folder contains version folder(ie. 1.0, 1.1 etc).

 3).
-Version folder will contain App42_WINDOWS_SDK_x.x.x.dll and Newtonsoft.Json.WindowsPhone.dll.
+In  Windows_RT(8.1)_SDK's version folder will contain App42_WINDOWS_SDK_x.x.x.dll and Newtonsoft.Json.dll.

 4).
-Then add App42_WINDOWS_SDK_x.x.x.dll and Newtonsoft.Json.WindowsPhone.dll in your reference.
+Then add App42_WINDOWS_SDK_x.x.x.dll and Newtonsoft.Json.dll in your reference.

 __Initializing SDK :-__
 You have to instantiate App42API by putting your ApiKey/SecretKey to initialize the SDK.